Checkpoint Charlie was the principal gateway for foreigners and diplomats between the two Berlins from 1961 to 1990.

 Restaurant Tim Raue

-Now here's a twin-Michelin-starred restaurant we can get our mind around.
-Unstuffy ambience and subtly sophisticated design pair...
+Now here’s a twin Michelin starred restaurant we can get our mind around.
+Unstuffy ambience and a reduced design with walnut and Vitra...

 Friedrichstrasse 43-45 · interesting places nearby

 The Cold War years, especially the history and horror of the Berlin Wall, are engagingly, if haphazardly, documented in this privately run tourist magnet.
 Open since 1961, the ageing exhibit is still strong when it comes to telling the stories of escape attempts to the West.
 Original devices used in the process, including a hot-air balloon, a one-person submarine and a BMW Isetta, are crowd favourites.

 Other galleries (all are multilingual) address global human rights movements as well as NATO and its involvement in world conflicts.